Towards Explaining Distribution Shifts: Practical Methods for Finding and Validating Shift Explanations

+As the divergence term in our interpretable transport objective (\autoref{eq:Interpretable-Transport}) can be computationally-expensive to optimize in practice, we propose to optimize the following simplification, which simply computes the difference between the map and the sample-based OT solution $\TOT$ (which can be computed efficiently for samples or approximated via the Sinkhorn algorithm \citep{cuturi2013sinkhorn}):

-Since the divergence term in \autoref{eq:Interpretable-Transport} can be computationally-expensive to optimize over in practice, we suggest an empirical approximation to the interpretable transport solution: where $d$ is a distance function such as the $l_2$ distance or squared euclidean distance.
-Most notably, the divergence value in \autoref{eq:Interpretable-Transport} is replaced with the sum over distances between $T(\xvec)$ and the optimal transport mapping for $\xvec$.
-This is computationally attractive as the optimal transport solution only needs to be calculated once, rather than calculating the Wasserstein distance once per iteration like in the Interpretable Transport solution (which even if the $W$-distance is approximated, can be expensive over many iterations).
-For optimization purposes, this is also reasonable since $\frac{1}{N} \sum_{i=1}^N d ( T (\xvec^{(i)}), \TOT (\xvec^{(i)}) )$ upper-bounds $\phi(P_{T(\xvec)}, P_{\yvec})$, when $d=\ell_2^2$, $\phi=W_2^2$ and $N$ approaches the population size of $\sourceD$ (proof shown in appendix).
+where $d$ is the squared $\ell_2$ function.
+Notably, the divergence value in \autoref{eq:Interpretable-Transport} is replaced with the average over a sample-specific distance between $T(\xvec)$ and the optimal transport mapping $\TOT(\xvec)$.
+This is computationally attractive as the optimal transport solution only needs to be calculated once, rather than calculating the Wasserstein distance once per iteration as would be required if directly optimizing the Interpretable Transport problem.
+Additionally, we prove in \autoref{ssec:emperical-IT-upper-bound} that the second term in \autoref{eq:emperical-interpretable-transport} is an upper bound when the divergence is the squared Wasserstein distance, i.e., when $\phi=W_2^2$.